 Founder and Author, Jill Stowell, holds California teaching credentials in elementary education and learning handicaps, an MS degree in Education, a California Resource Specialist Certificate, and Dyslexia Remediation Specialist Certification.
 She taught seven years in a public school in both regular and special education programs prior to opening the learning center.

-Jill is the author of At Wits End A Parent’s Guide to Ending the Struggle Tears and Turmoil of Learning Disabilities.
-She has trained hundreds of public and private educators in specialized learning programs and provides consultation and clinical support to a worldwide network of learning centers working to eliminate learning challenges.
+Jill is the host of the weekly LD Expert Live podcast; and the author of several books including Number 1 bestseller, At Wits End: A Parent’s Guide to Ending the Struggle Tears and Turmoil of Learning Disabilities.
+She is an international speaker, has trained hundreds of public and private educators in specialized learning programs and provides consultation and clinical support to a worldwide network of learning centers working to eliminate learning challenges.

 Every day, I meet parents who are literally at their wit's end just trying to cope and help their kids survive school.
 It can be extremely frustrating and lonely trying to find answers.